 Projections of Employment

-In California, the number of Dental Lab Technicians is expected to grow slower than average growth rate for all occupations.
-Jobs for Dental Lab Technicians are expected to increase by 8.9 percent, or 400 jobs between 2012 and 2022.
+In California, the number of Dental Lab Technicians is expected to grow faster than average growth rate for all occupations.
+Jobs for Dental Lab Technicians are expected to increase by 17.6 percent, or 900 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|